vFredo/dotfiles/README.md

 ## Dependencies
 * Fonts
-   * Download and copy the next fonts on `~/.fonts` and then `fc-cache -f -v` to update your font cache ([setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) do this on his own only for Source Code fonts).
+   * Download and copy the next fonts on `~/.fonts` and then `fc-cache -f -v` to update your font cache ([setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) do this on his own only for Source Code Pro fonts).
       * [Iosevka](https://github.com/be5invis/Iosevka/tree/master) or installed with the [AUR repo](https://aur.archlinux.org/packages/ttf-iosevka/).
       * [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).
       * [Material Icons](https://github.com/google/material-design-icons).